“Failing to plan is planning to fail”

 Setting a schedule and planning when to finish the lesson is one of the key areas of a lesson plan.
 Schedule what you want to talk about in each class and how many portions you want to cover in a given time.
 Ensure not to rush and hence, set attainable goals.
 Narrow down your list and evaluate whether what you have set for yourself is doable.

 Example: If you are planning to finish 5 pages of the play in the first period, along with all the activities, put that down in your plan.
-But, also remember to be accommodate and to be adaptable.
+But, also remember to be accommodating and to be adaptable.

 4.Include Student Interaction into the plan and the timeline